diagnostic · open source · runs locally

 • not a truth metric

 Kelvin doesn't determine whether an answer is correct.
-It only asks whether the output tracks evidence in the expected direction under controlled perturbations.
+It asks whether the output tracks evidence in the expected direction under controlled perturbations.

 • not a judge model